The average pay for a Senior Manufacturing Engineer is $39.95 per hour.

 Popular Skills for Senior Manufacturing Engineer

-Survey takers working as Senior Manufacturing Engineers report using a large range of professional skills.
-Most notably, skills in Microsoft Word, Microsoft Office, Six Sigma Black Belt, and Powerpoint are correlated to pay that is above average.
-At the other end of the pay range are skills like AutoCAD, autodesk autocad, and CAD/CAM.
-Those proficient in Lean Manufacturing are, more often than not, also skilled in Project Management.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Microsoft Word, Microsoft Office, Six Sigma Black Belt, and Microsoft Excel are correlated to pay that is above average.
+At the other end of the pay range are skills like AutoCAD, CAD/CAM, and autodesk autocad.
+Those educated in Lean Manufacturing tend to be well versed in Project Management.

 Pay by Experience Level for Senior Manufacturing Engineer